vxhernandez/behind_the_wheel/README.md

 ### PART II - Advanced SQL Programming

-In part II, I implemented advanced SQL programming concepts to enhance data analysis and functionality to the database using views, triggers and stored procedures.
+In part II, I implemented advanced SQL programming concepts to enhance data analysis and functionality to the database.
+Views were implemented to offer simplified data access, triggers were utilized to enforce data integrity and maintain a detailed audit trail of changes, and stored procedures were employed to encapsulate frequently executed queries, promoting modularity and improving performance.

 **Views**